gzoller/dotty-reflection/README.md

 case class Thing(a: String)

 val artifact: ConcreteType = Reflector.reflectOn[Thing]
-// Concrete type here is typically a ScalaClassInfo or JavaClassInfo but could be something else if you reflected on, say, List[Foo], in which case you'd
+// Concrete type here is typically a ScalaCaseClassInfo or JavaClassInfo but could be something else if you reflected on, say, List[Foo], in which case you'd
 // get back a SeqLikeInfo.

 // Alternatively, if you have the Class instance: